Peter MacGregor-Scott

 Peter MacGregor-Scott (December 28, 1947 – October 29, 2017) was a British film producer, production manager and assistant director.
 He is best known for producing Batman Forever, Batman & Robin and the Batman OnStar commercials.
 He also produced the Cheech & Chong films Cheech & Chong's The Corsican Brothers, Still Smokin and Born in East L.A..
 Others are The Whoopee Boys and Death to Smoochy.

-Personal life
+Early life

 Peter MacGregor-Scott was born in Maidenhead, England.
 His father was J. C. MacGregor Scott, who served as an executive with such British film companies as Columbia Pictures U.K., Warner-Pathe Distributors and Commonwealth United International.